 Been asked to undertake Bat Surveys in Solihull, Shirley, or surrounding areas, may come as a surprise to you, your builders, or your architect.

 However, Solihull Borough Council’s planning department has become the leading organisation, nationally, in working to protect endangered species.
-In the mid-2000s Solihull Metropolitan Bough Council outlined its plans to further protect species which are diminishing in number drastically.
+In the mid-2000s Solihull Metropolitan Bough Council outlined its plans to further protect species that are diminishing in number drastically.
 They outlined these guidelines in the Biodiversity and Geological Conservation Validation checklists first published in 2008.

 For many years, much of the report has not been followed as it should of, and what was once a thriving corridor for most of the UK bat species, the demise of Bats in particular within the Solihull region has been dramatic, with a large population loss.

 In early 2020, the ecology team at Solihull Council took grave steps to reverse the demise and to see a fruitful population of bats and other protected species thrive within the area once again.